afondiel/computer-science-notebook/README.md

 `@TODO-List: `

 ```
-- add guidelines of "essential resources to get into a specific any industry/company"
+- add guidelines of "essential resources to get into a specific industry/company"
 - add MIT LICENSE
 - sort notes based on tech industries : Telecommunications & Network, Aerospace, Defense, Naval-Maritime ...
 ```

->As a lifelong learner and someone who believes that **free education** will make the world a better a place, I hope you find this project useful.
+>As a lifelong learner and someone who believes that **free education** will make the world a better a place, I hope you find this project useful and inspiring as I do.
 >
 >Cheers,
 >